ucsd-tbp/tapbampoints-client/README.md

 ### Contributing

-Loosely following the [Airbnb ES6 style guide](https://github.com/airbnb/javascript), and style is enforced via ESLint.
-Run the lint script with
+A lint script is provided to catch common mistakes like incorrect import strings, forgetting an `export default` for a component, wrapping JS with curly braces in JSX files, and also to enforce consistent use of semicolons, indentation and similar stuff (loosely following the [Airbnb ES6 style guide](https://github.com/airbnb/javascript)).
+Run the lint script with:

 ```
 npm run lint
 ```

 A couple of files also use [Flow static type checking](https://flowtype.org).
-Run the Flow server with
+Run the Flow server with:

 ```
 npm run flow